bdevz/upwork-automation/docs/MCP_IMPLEMENTATION_SUMMARY.md

 - ✅ Develop context-aware error recovery and adaptation mechanisms
 - ✅ Write tests for MCP context analysis and strategy adaptation

-The MCP integration is now ready for use in the Upwork Automation System and provides a solid foundation for intelligent, adaptive browser automation.
+The MCP integration is now ready for use in the Ardan Automation System and provides a solid foundation for intelligent, adaptive browser automation.